harshithtunuguntla/arduino-leonardo_keystrokes/README.md

 <p align="center"><b><i>Note : Port number may not be same</i></b></p>

-Now write and upload the code using Ctrl + U command or from the upload button on the top.
+Now connect the board to PC using USB cable and upload the code using Ctrl + U command or from the upload button on the top.

 ## References